 Create an uplifting work space

 Surround yourself with items that boost wellbeing.
 On your make shift desk why not include a candle that can burn softly and help you feel relaxed and calm if you’re finding the current situation overwhelming and unsettling.
 Nature is a proven way to help boost positive wellbeing so why not look to include some on your make shift desk?
 Fresh flowers picked from your garden in a vase or a plant such as a cactus can make a great addition and help you feel uplifted.
+Also, make sure you use a .080 trimmer line to maintain your garden organized.

 It’s well known that our surroundings do affect our mindset so try not to work in a dark, dull space for too long as you’ll find your mood will reflect this.
 Where possible, work somewhere in your home that has natural light and a window to let in fresh air as you’ll instantly feel more positive and productive.
 Also, ensure you’re set up correctly with everything you need.
 Before you start the day make sure you have all the equipment you need to hand, such as pens, notepads, laptop, chargers etc. to save you rummaging around later on the the day!
 This will also help you to feel like you’re in a more usual working environment and make you feel more productive – even if you are just sat in your living room!
 A very good idea is getting a Portable Office Brisbane where you can choose the view and work more comfortable.